English

 Silicone Rubbers Silicone rubbers are favored for their high heat resistance and excellent chemical stability, making them suitable for a wide range of overmolding applications:

-• Benefits: They provide high thermal resistance, maintain flexibility over a wide temperature range, and are hypoallergenic, essential for medical and food-grade applications.
+• Benefits: They offer high thermal resistance, maintain flexibility over a wide temperature range, and are hypoallergenic, making them essential for medical and food-grade applications.

 • Applications: Commonly used in kitchenware, wearable devices, and healthcare products where non-toxicity and durability are required.

-Urethanes, or polyurethanes, are known for their outstanding wear resistance and toughness.
+Urethanes, also known as polyurethanes, are renowned for their exceptional wear resistance and toughness.
 They are particularly effective in applications requiring durability and impact resistance:

-• Benefits: Urethanes offer great elasticity, excellent tear resistance, and load-bearing capacity.
+• Benefits: Urethanes offer excellent elasticity, superior tear resistance, and high load-bearing capacity.

 Importance of Compatibility The successful bonding of overmolding materials to base materials hinges on their chemical and physical compatibility: